Lokua/lattice/README.md

 - [x] Declarative per-sketch control definitions with frameword agnostic design
 - [x] BPM/musical timing based keyframe animations (times are expressed in beats)
+- [x] NEW!
+Ability to write parameter automations in TOML and hotswap without reloading the sketch!
 - [x] Automatic store/recall of GUI control/parameters
 - [x] Audio reactivity.
 Basic peak, rms, and FFT available to use in sketches through a dead simple API